Azure/azure-iot-sdk-c/doc/threading_notes.md

 An application callback that takes a long time to run is problematic.
 The SDK will not be able to call other pending callbacks as it is blocked on the long-running one.
 If the call back code takes long enough (minutes) there is the risk that the SDK will not be able to fire its periodic network keep-alive and that the entire connection will be dropped.

+Your callback should in general limit itself to quick, CPU bound operations.

 ## Reentrancy and API calls

 When processing a callback, your application code must not destroy the underlying handle (via `IoTHubDeviceClient_LL_Destroy`, e.g.).
 If your application is using the \_LL\_ layer, it must also not invoke `IoTHubDeviceClient_LL_DoWork` or `IoTHubModuleClient_LL_DoWork`.